Skip to main content

 Data Sources

-Our primary data source is SEC DEF 14A Proxy Statements filed with the Securities and Exchange Commission via EDGAR.
-These mandatory filings contain the Summary Compensation Table, which details total CEO pay including base salary, stock awards, option awards, non-equity incentive plan compensation, pension changes, and all other compensation.
+Our only data source for compensation is SEC DEF 14A Proxy Statements filed with the Securities and Exchange Commission via EDGAR.
+These mandatory filings contain the Summary Compensation Table, whose bottom-line “Total” figure is the single number we report as a CEO’s total compensation.

 Data Collection Process